Drlordbasil/DevEase/README.md

 ```
 ## Contributing

 We welcome contributions from the community!
-If you're interested in improving DevEase, please follow my [contribution guidelines](LINK_TO_CONTRIBUTING_GUIDELINES).

 ## Support

 If you encounter any issues or have questions, please file an issue on GitHub or contact me at drlordbasil@gmail.com.

-## License

-DevEase is licensed under the MIT License.
-See the [LICENSE](LINK_TO_LICENSE) file for more details.

 ## Acknowledgments